gallego-posada/gait/README.md

-# gear
+# gait
-Code for the paper *GEAR: Geometry Aware Rényi Information*
+Code for the paper *GAIT: A Geometric Approach to Information Theory*